johnjago/johnjago.com/src/blog/content/about.md

 draft: false
 ---

-I enjoy problems and crafting tools and teams to solve them.
+I enjoy crafting tools and teams to solve problems.

 [undo.studio](https://undo.studio) is where I post informal thoughts about things I'm working on.